Larisa (Argos): Ancient

-By the second century B.C., Argos and the Achaean League were allied with Philip V of Macedon who was at first an opponent, then an ally of Rome.
+By the second century BC, Argos and the Achaean League were allied with Philip V of Macedon who was at first an opponent, then an ally of Rome.
 The Argives were split between pro-and-anti-Roman parties.
 The pro-Romans signed a treaty with the Romans against Philip and brought in the Achaean commander Ainesidemos, while the anti-Romans summoned a Macedonian force under Philokles to support them.
 The two sides clashed in the agora beneath Larisa, but the outnumbered Ainesidemos surrendered his force.
 Ainesidemos negotiated a truce under which his men were permitted to leave the city, but he himself refused the offer and was put to death.
 In 198 Philip met with representatives of the Achaean League to negotiate the return of Argos and Corinth to Achaean control, but he instead decided to give the city to Nabis, the reformist king-tyrant of Sparta, who then occupied Larisa and Aspis with his troops and sent many of the aristocracy into exile or to Sparta as hostages.
 The Achaeans then approached Titus Quinctius Flamininus, who had already promised to hand over both cities to the Achaeans if he defeated Philip.
 After Philip's defeat at the Battle of Cynoscephalae, Flamininus marched his army to link up with the Achaean force at Cleonae, from whence they proceeded to the Argive plain to besiege Argos.
 Nabis had further fortified both citadels.
 After initial skirmishing, Flamininus waited outside the walls to see if the Argives would rise up against Nabis; when they did not, he was persuaded by his Greek allies to march south to attack Sparta instead, as the Spartans were the ultimate source of the conflict.
 Eventually this move forced Nabis to surrender Argos to the Achaean party.
-The Romans initially occupied both Larisa and Aspis, but Flamininus kept his word and evacuated Roman troops from them and from the Acrocorinth in 194 B.C.
+The Romans initially occupied both Larisa and Aspis, but Flamininus kept his word and evacuated Roman troops from them and from the Acrocorinth in 194 BC.

-Larisa fell to the Ostrogoths under Alaric I in 395 A.D., who sold many of the inhabitants into slavery, and it fell to a Slavic incursion in 600 A.D.
+Larisa fell to the Ostrogoths under Alaric I in 395 AD, who sold many of the inhabitants into slavery, and it fell to a Slavic incursion in 600 AD.